Tanmay0131/Git_Practice/readMe.md

 7. `git status`

-   Shows the current state of the working directory and staging area.
+   Shows the current state of the working directory and staging area

 8. `git add <file>`